-This story was originally published in November.
+This story was originally published in 2019 and has been updated with additional movies.

 Noah Baumbach’s career nearly ended barely after it got started.
 After his first two movies, 1995’s Kicking and Screaming and 1997’s Mr. Jealousy, didn’t get much traction from critics or audiences — they have since, properly, been reassessed — and Highball, a low-stakes indie comedy, was released under a pseudonym, Baumbach spent eight years in the creative wilderness before finally resurfacing with The Squid and the Whale in 2005.
 Though his earlier films had sparkled with wit and evident affection for the literary and screwball comedies of old, it wasn’t until The Squid and the Whale that Baumbach found his true voice, drawing on painful memories for comedies that are prickly on the outside, but soft under the shell.